CDF Transformations

 Click the Transform button to manually start a new transformation job, or follow the steps in Schedule transformations below to schedule your transformation to run at regular intervals.

-Under the Transform tab, you can specify a schedule that determines when and how often the transformation should run.
+On the Schedule and Run tab, you can specify a schedule that determines when and how often the transformation should run.

 Schedules are specified as cron expressions.
 For example,